DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/ex-motor-shield-8874.rst

 The above will re-allocate the pins used by the top board to the `ALT or alternate set of pins <https://github.com/DCC-EX/EX-MotorShield8874#aternate-pin-assignment-pcb-jumpers>`_

 The reason we did not solder the FAULT pins to their righthand ALT pads is that this would connect the FAULT pins to D0/D1 on the Arduino R3 headers which is not ideal because D0/D1 typically carry the serial port.
+You can of course bend those pins out if you wish to use them, and simply jumper them that way.

-Solder a jumper wire (carefully!) to the centre pad of the FAULT which you can jumper to any available digital input pin on the motherboard you are using.
+If you do wish to use the solder method, solder a jumper wire (carefully!) to the centre pad of the FAULT which you can jumper to any available digital input pin on the motherboard you are using.

 Add **one** of the following motor driver definitions to your config.h file (if uncertain, read `this description </reference/hardware/motorboards/motor-board-config>`_ first):